rra94/ShakeShake2.0/README.md

 Preliminary results show that while the train time is similar for all three optimizers (SGD,ADABOUND, SWA) we see that adabound coverges slightly faster than  SWA which converges faster than just SGD.
 An intertesting observation is that the test errors are lower then train when using SWA and Adabound.

-**Learning Rates (LR):** With SDG, we use cosine annealing as suggested in [3].
+**Learning Rates (LR):** With SDG, we use cosine annealing without restarts as suggested in [3].
+In layman terms, Cosine Annealing uses a cosine fuction to reduce LR from a maxima to a minima.
 SWA and Adabound have internal learning rate annealing schedules.

 We keep the initial learning rates at 0.025 for all experiments as per [3].

 Overall Shakeshake + cutout is a promissing method but it takes a long time to train.